Examination Day Schedule

 - Sign the Candidate Notebook cover to confirm that the barcode labels match.

-- You must keep intact the whole Candidate Notebook with the attached sheet of barcode labels throughout the examination and return it intact at the end of the examination, including the cover pages, inside pages and barcode label sheet with any unused barcode labels.
+- You must keep intact the whole Candidate Notebook with the attached sheet of barcode labels throughout the examination and return it intact at the end of the examination, including the cover pages, inside pages and sheet of barcode labels including all unused barcode labels.

 - PEBC Identification Badge and Badge Holder